jkbrzt/macos-fn-toggle/README.md

 Run `make install` which installs the following files:

-* `/Applications/fn.app` — the app containing the script that toggles the setting.
+* `/Applications/fn-toggle.app` — the app containing the script that toggles the setting.
-* `~/Library/Services/fn.workflow` — a service that allows `fn.app` to be invoked with a keyboard shortcut.
+* `~/Library/Services/fn.workflow` — a service that allows `fn-toggle.app` to be invoked with a keyboard shortcut.

 (You can run `make clean` to remove those files again.)